AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/react-framework-bridge/README.md

 ### Link

-The `buildStorybookLink` and `buildGatsbyLink` functions accept a set of properties that is equivalent to the allowed attributes of a standard Anchor element, except the CSS-class attribute.
+The `buildLink` for Gatsby and Storybook functions accept a set of properties that is equivalent to the allowed attributes of a standard Anchor element, except the CSS-class attribute.
 Instead, it is possible to add `className` and `activeClassName` properties to the resulting component to control the visual appearance within the component library.

 In Storybook, the `activeClassName` will be applied if the `href` attribute contains `active`.
 In Gatsby it will use the built-in active-link functionality.